blinklet/learning/data-science/sqlalchemy-minimum.md

 # Generating SQL statements in SQLAlchemy

-## Select
+SQLAlchemy has functions that support interacting with a database.
+Since we are only interested in reading data from the, we will cover some examples using the *select()* function and the methods.

+## Reading data with the *select()* function

 Use the SQLAlchemy [*select()* function](https://docs.sqlalchemy.org/en/20/tutorial/data_select.html) to create SQL SELECT statements and that read rows from tables in the database.
+The *select()* function returns an instance of the SQLAlchemy Select class that offers methods that can be chained together to provider all the information the Select object needs to output a query when requested by Pandas, or when executed as part of other functions like Python's *print()* function.

-Use the SQLAlchemy guides, [*Using Select Statements*](https://docs.sqlalchemy.org/en/20/tutorial/data_select.html) and [*ORM Querying Guide*](https://docs.sqlalchemy.org/en/20/orm/queryguide/index.html) as references when you need to look up additional methods that solve specific problems.
+This section covers some common uses of the *select()* function and its methods.
+Use the SQLAlchemy guides, [*Using Select Statements*](https://docs.sqlalchemy.org/en/20/tutorial/data_select.html) and [*ORM Querying Guide*](https://docs.sqlalchemy.org/en/20/orm/queryguide/index.html) as references when you need to look up additional methods to build the SQL queries you need.

 The following code builds an SQL query that selects all rows in the Chinook database's *Album* table.